stupidpupil/wales_ish_otp_graph/README.md

 ## Features and Anti-Features

-- Downloads English bus etc. open data from DfT GOV.UK
 - Downloads OpenStreetMap data from geofabrik.de
 - Downloads Welsh bus etc. data from Traveline (requires registration)
 - Download heavy rail CIF from data.atoc.org (requires registration)
+- Downloads English bus etc. open data from DfT GOV.UK
+- Does some basic checking of a small number of test journeys
+- Includes a Github Actions workflow with parallelisation and caching

+### Default Coverage
-- Creates extracts of street and public transport data covering Wales and strip of the borders
+- Creates extracts of street and public transport data covering Wales and a strip of the borders
 - Covers Chester, Crewe, Liverpool, Shrewsbury, Hereford, Bristol, Gloucester
 - Doesn't cover Wolverhampton, Birmingham or most of Manchester